 - short grain brown rice, soaked and cooked

-- my fav spices: cumin, coriander, chili powder, salt
+- spices: cumin, coriander, chili powder, salt

 Here are the ingredients and the seasonings in a big mixing bowl, then mixed up.
 You can add more chili powder if your salsa is mild or if you want to up the heat.
 Consider cayenne if you are feeling daring.